-10 Melbourne Things That Are Almost Too Hip to Be True
+6 Melbourne Things That Are Almost Too Hip to Be True

 "That's so Melbourne."

-What: Usually when you set out to eat your feelings, those feelings tend to bare uncanny resemblance to a packet of Tim Tams.
+What: Usually when you set out to eat your feelings, those feelings tend to bear uncanny resemblance to a packet of Tim Tams.
 Emily Arundel has set out to change all that with her shiny new Serotonin Dealer cafe.

 Where: 52 Madden Grove, Burnley

-What: The hottest new Melbourne micro-brewer has made a break away from coffee and beer in favour of a sweeter addiction.
+What: This Melbourne micro-brewer has made a break away from coffee and beer in favour of a sweeter addiction.
 Mörk Chocolate, after several years of supplying local cafes, has opened a concept store and hot chocolate brew-house.
 Partners Josefin Zernell and Kiril Shaginov make a swag of different specialty hot chocolates on site, including a Campfire Chocolate filled with smoke, chocolate, smoked salt and house-made toasted marshmallow that will haunt your dreams.

 Where: 150 Errol Street, North Melbourne

 #3 A Dream Space For The Distinguished Gent

 What: Captains of Industry is an unbearably cool concept space overlooking Elizabeth Street that marries made-to-measure tailoring, a cobbler, a barber shop and a café and a bar.
 Whitewash walls and heavy wooden furniture, it smells like leather and whisky.
 They say when Wes Andersen isn’t filming he lives here in the back of an empty draw.
 Maybe.